wds4/pretty-good/appDescriptions/curatedLists/v021Overview/calculationsOverview.md

 See the [overview page](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/overview.md) (scroll to the bottom) for an overview of the control panel settings.

+The most important control panel settings are:
+- Seed user.
+YOU are the center of YOUR web of trust.
+The seed user allows us to switch perspective from one user to another.
+- default user trust score and list item score.
+If a user or item has not been rated by anyone, the default scores kick in.
+- attenuation factor.
+How much do you really want to trust a user who is some very large number of hops away from you in your web of trust?
+The attenuation factor is a number between 0 and 1 that adjusts how much *weight* you give to each curator trust rating.
+Setting AF closer to 1 is more permissive; closer to 0 is more stringent.

 # How is the data processed?

 ## Inputs